Rowland Lockey: Other paintings

 Lockey was long associated with the Cavendish family of Hardwick Hall, working under the patronage of Bess of Hardwick between 1591 and 1597 and of her son Sir William Cavendish between 1608 and 1613.
 He produced around forty life-size pictures including copies of portraits of Cavendish's Elizabethan ancestors.
+Records detail the making of pictures.
+Lockey also gilded frames.
+Subjects named in the accounts include pictures of Mary, Queen of Scots, Sir William Maynard, and his wife Frances.
+The surviving Hardwick pictures include portraits of Bess herself and of King James I of England as a young boy, based on a 1574 painting by Arnold Bronckorst.
+The National Portrait Gallery, London, has a version of this picture by a different artist.

+A "Sheffield portrait" style picture of Mary, Queen of Scots, at Hardwick is sometimes attributed to Lockey.
+A portrait of Mary, Queen of Scots, from Hardwick may have been used to model the tomb effigy of Mary, Queen of Scots, at Westminster Abbey.
+In 1610, a servant of Rowland Lockey was paid for travelling to London with two porters carrying Mary's portrait.
+The picture was returned to Hardwick in 1613.

 The art historian Sir Roy Strong has identified a number of inferior copies of Hilliard's portrait miniatures as probably the work of Lockey, pointing out their "weak and laboured brushstrokes" and "smudgy" features.
 Strong concludes that while Lockey was of "no significance as an artist" when compared to his brilliant fellow-apprentice to Hilliard Isaac Oliver, his importance lies in carrying Hilliard's aesthetic into the next generation.

 Artistic background

 Lockey can be associated with Dutch or Flemish painters residing in London in the 1580s.
 One such painter, Peter Matheeusen in his 1588 will made bequests to his cousin Adrian Vanson, to the miniaturist Isaac Oliver and to Rowland Lockey, including his library of manuals for painters.